China stocks rout stings world equities, commodities

 Wall Street ended down on the worries over China's slowing growth, crystallized by a stunning 8.5 percent fall in Shanghai shares that also rattled equity markets in Europe and Asia.

-China's top securities regulator quickly said the government would continue to buy shares to stabilise the stock market as an unprecedented rescue plan already in place appeared to be sputtering.
+China's top securities regulator quickly said the government would continue to buy shares to stabilize the stock market as an unprecedented rescue plan already in place appeared to be sputtering.

 "Dollar weakness against the euro and the yen is a risk-aversion story reflecting China stocks," said currency strategist Richard Franulovich at Westpac in New York.